-Finally, Title IIA resources will support the continued development of the Student Learning Experience Report (SLE), a student-level report available to districts to analyze and understand patterns of individual students’ assignment to teachers with various characteristics and proxies of effectiveness (e.g., experience, certification, ratings on educator evaluation).
-The SLE report will be a critical mechanism for districts to analyze student access to effective educators and will assist districts in being strategic about student assignment.
+Finally, Title IIA resources support the continued development of the Student Learning Experience Report (SLE), a student-level report available to districts to analyze and understand patterns of individual students’ assignment to teachers with various characteristics and proxies of effectiveness (e.g., experience, certification, ratings on educator evaluation).
+The SLE report is a critical mechanism for districts to analyze student access to effective educators and assists districts in being strategic about student assignment.

+School Leadership Preparation and Support.
+The Department has been working to strengthen anti-racist school leadership preparation and support in Massachusetts by focusing on the standards and expectations that govern the design and execution of principal preparation programs, and strengthening the alignment and partnership between pre-service principal preparation and in-service PK-12.
+In 2021, DESE updated the Guidelines for the Preparation of Administrative Leaders, which govern the design and execution of administrator preparation programs in Massachusetts, to ensure they reflect recent research on evidence-based instructional practices, work to disrupt historical patterns of racial inequity, and promote success for students.
+The Department also developed a released a model handbook for principal induction and mentoring, which is aligned to the standards and indicators of effective administrative leadership, and purposefully designed to extend and deepen antiracist leadership skills from preparation into employment.

+Starting in 2022, the Department is developing role-specific model performance assessments that are aligned to the anti-racist leadership competencies and updated expectations in the Guidelines.
+These performance assessments are intended to provide administrator candidates with feedback that supports them to improve their practice, and to be specific to their preparation route.
+The Department is also supporting preparation programs to implement the updated Guidelines through program standards and review.
+Starting in the 2024-2025 academic year, Sponsoring Organizations will be held accountable for implementation of the updated Guidelines through a revised program approval process.

 Skills to Address Specific Learning Needs.
 Describe how the SEA will improve the skills of teachers, principals, or other school leaders in identifying students with specific learning needs and providing instruction based on the needs of such students, consistent with section 2101(d)(2)(J) of the ESEA.

-Many units across the Department have developed resources and guidance to improve the skills of educators in addressing specific learning needs of students, including: Social and Emotional Learning, Special Education, and English Learners.
+Many units across the Department have developed resources and guidance to improve the skills of educators in addressing specific learning needs of students, including social and emotional learning, special education, and English Learners.
 The Department will continue to work with districts to support the use of these resources:

 Educator Guidebook for Inclusive Practice: This Guidebook was created in conjunction with educators and includes tools for districts, schools, and educators that are aligned to the Massachusetts Educator Evaluation Framework, and that promote evidence-based best practices for inclusion following the principles of Universal Design for Learning, Positive Behavior Interventions and Supports, and Social and Emotional Learning.